aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - **security groups** use a **stateful firewall** (always allows network responses back from an allowed request) while NACLs use a **stateless firewall** (needs explicit rules for both ingress and egress traffic)
 - **NACLs** are firewalls for entire subnets (less fine-grained) while security groups are firewalls for individual ec2 instances (more fine-grained)

-**NACL in depth**

-NACLs are stateless firewalls you can configure with standard layer 3 and 4 security rules, and are applied to entire subnets at a time, applying the firewall settings to the subnet itself rather than the individual instances.

-Because NACLs are stateless, you need to define explicit rules for both egress and ingress traffic, which can be annoying to do.

-#### VPC peering

-VPC peering allows you to connect two VPCs together so devices in different VPCs can communicate with each other.
-If you need cross-VPC communication across more than 2 VPCs, then you should use **transit gateways**

-- **VPC peering**: allows devices in two different VPCs to communicate with each other by connecting two VPCs together.
-- **transit gateway**:

-#### AWS privatelink

-If you want to securely use other AWS services like S3 in your instance, then instead of having to expose your instances publicly by having them connect to the internet,  you can take advantage of AWS's private WAN across the globe to use VPC endpoints, a way to connect to AWS services without going through the internet.

-**AWS privatelink** is the service that intercepts network requests destined for AWS services and replaces those internet requests with AWS private WAN requests by requesting the VPC endpoint for that service instead.

-#### Creating a VPC

-- **default VPC**: by default, AWS creates a VPC for you in every single region.
-	- This is called the default VPC, but it is not very secure, so don't use it!

 ### Load balancing